 - If recent pregnancy, labour and birth were normal, there is often no reason to suspect molar pregnancy until symptoms become apparent.

 Promptly treated, molar pregnancies are curable in 100 per cent of cases.
 Treatment options depend on various factors, including whether or not the tumour has spread to other areas of the body, but could include:

-- D&C – the cervix is gently opened and the uterine contents are removed
+- dilatation and curettage (D&C) – the cervix is gently opened and the uterine contents are removed (evacuated)

-Gestational trophoblastic disease can recur, so regular check-ups are needed.
-The primary test for the disease is the blood test for HCG or a 24-hour collection of urine to measure HCG levels.
+The primary test is a blood test for hCG, but sometimes the 24-hour collection of urine can be used to measure hCG levels.

 Where to get help

 This page has been produced in consultation with and approved by: